hartnash/RNA_seq/README.md

 --dedup = drop duplicated sequences \
 --failed_out = file where all the low quality reads are stored \
 -j = file name of quality control file in json format \
--h = file name of quality control file in html format \
+-h = file name of quality control file in html format

 for more information, see [fastp github page](https://github.com/OpenGene/fastp)

+# 2 aligning the raw reads
+After inital filtering, triming and quality control of the raw reads, next step is to align the raw reads.
+We used HISAT2 to align the raw reads to the reference transcriptome